salehabbass/LibraryManager/README.md

 url - https://www.python.org/downloads/.<br>
 4- enter the directory contains files from the terminal using cd command --> cd <folder name> .<br>
 5- write the following command in the terminal --> python main.py .<br>
-6- the program will start and it will request you to enter your option .<br>
+6- the program will start and it will request you to enter your option .<br><br>
 note : before adding new books remember to load your library using load appears after you run the program and remember to save your new books using save in the terminal .<br>

 Options available as follow : <br>